 National Maritime Historical Society.
 He is a member

 of the New York Yacht Club, and an honorary

 member of the American Society of Marine Artists.

-With over twenty years experience in the fine art industry, Fred Polhemus
+With over twenty-five years experience in the fine art industry, Fred Polhemus

 is an expert in the field of contemporary sporting art working closely with